wdarocha/BP_Algorithms_for_iDDGP/README.md

 # BP_Algorithms_for_iDDGP

 This code was developed based on the article:
-"A Novel Branch-and-Prune Algorithmic Framework for the 3D Interval Discretizable Distance Geometry Problem: An Approach Based on Torsion Angles of Molecular Structures"
-Preprint available at: https://arxiv.org/abs/2508.09143
+"An Angle-Based Algorithmic Framework for the Interval Discretizable Distance Geometry Problem" Preprint available at: https://arxiv.org/abs/2508.09143

 ---